AbolfazlGhaderi/Telegram-Cloudflare/README.md

 # Telegram-Cloudflare
-A way to use Telegram APIs within a server in Iran using Cloudflare Workers This file contains very simple code, and you can develop and enhance it.
+A way to use Telegram APIs within a server in Iran using Cloudflare Workers.

+This file contains very simple code, and you can develop and enhance it.